LLM-based NLG Evaluation: Current Status and Challenges: LLM-derived Metrics

-Early model-based NLG evaluation methods and metrics, such as BERTScore and BARTScore, were primarily motivated by the capability of traditional pre-trained language models to generate high-quality texts.
-Recently, the advent of LLMs has prompted some research to adapt these ideas to stronger LLMs.
-Their inherent, powerful linguistic abilities are derived for direct NLG evaluation, which is expected to result in better performance.
-Such works can be categorized into two main types: embedding-based metrics and probability-based metrics.
+LLM-derived metrics can be viewed as a continuation of early model-based NLG evaluation metrics such as BERTScore and BARTScore, replacing traditional pre-trained language models with stronger LLMs.
+Such works can be categorized into two main types: embedding-based metrics \citep{es2023ragas} and probability-based metrics.
+The latter can be further divided into two categories based on different ways of using probabilities: directly converting the probabilities into scores \citep{fu2023gptscore,varshney2023stitch} and leveraging the variation in probabilities under changed conditions \citep{jia2023zero,xie-etal-2023-deltascore}. \\